 5. People were Baptized at Pentecost on Sunday

 The Bible indicates that 3,000 people were baptized at Pentecost.
-To Olson, this somehow makes Sunday a sacred day.
-Olson writes, “On this same day [Pentecost] the first message in the New Testament church was given (Acts 2:14), the first converts were added to the church, and the first believer’s baptisms took place (Acts 2:37).”
+To some Sunday advocates, this somehow makes Sunday a sacred day.
+They maintain that on the day of Pentecost, the first message in the New Testament church was given (Acts 2:14), the first converts were added to the church, and the first believer’s baptisms took place (Acts 2:37).”

 Baptizing people on Sunday, Tuesday, or Wednesday does not make the day holy.
 A prayer meeting does not make any day holy.
 Even if Jesus was baptized on Sunday, this would not make Sunday holy.
 As far as we can tell, John the Baptist baptized people every day of the week!
 (Mark 1)